Removing Tar Stains on Carpet

 If you can get to the stain while it’s fresh, maybe there’s hope for your carpet.

-How To Remove The Stain
+How to Remove the Tar Stain

 • If any of the tips below stain your light colored carpets a yellowish tinge, pour on some hydrogen peroxide and let it sit for an hour.